Ethereum Proof-of-Stake Consensus Layer: Participation and Decentralization: Related Work

-\T{Maximal extractable value.} MEV presents a further security concern to the Ethereum consensus~\cite{qin2022quantifying}.
-Daian et al.~\cite{daian2019flash} and Eskandari et al.~\cite{eskandari2020sok} provide an early description of MEV.
-Measurement studies of MEV presented by Torres et al.~\cite{torres2021frontrunner} and Qin et al.~\cite{qin2022quantifying} reveal the immense presence and value of MEV.
-Further, they outline resulting the security risks presented to the consensus layer of a permissionless blockchain.
-In comparison to these previous studies in the Ethereum PoW era, we analyze Ethereum PoS and highlight the heightened security risk posed by MEV in PoS.
+\T{Maximal extractable value.} MEV is a security concern to the Ethereum consensus~\cite{QinQuantifying2022}.
+Daian et al.~\cite{DaianFlash2020} and Eskandari et al.~\cite{EskandariSoK2020} provide an early description of MEV.
+Measurement studies of MEV presented by Torres et al.~\cite{FerreiraFrontrunner2021} and Qin et al.~\cite{QinQuantifying2022} reveal the immense presence and value of MEV.
+Further, they outline the resulting security risks presented to the consensus layer of a permissionless blockchain.
+In comparison to these Ethereum PoW studies, we analyze Ethereum PoS and highlight the heightened security risk posed by MEV in PoS.

-\T{Proposer-builder separation.} PBS was designed to decentralize the the consensus layer~\cite{pbseth} and its adoption dramatically rose to more than 90\%~\cite{heimbach2023ethereum,wahrstatter2023time,yang2022sok} since the merge.
-Recently, multiple works have emerged that study the PBS landscape~\cite{gupta2023centralizing,heimbach2023ethereum,schwarz2023time,wahrstatter2023time,yang2022sok}.
-These works highlight both theoretically and empirically the increasing trends to centralization of block building under PBS.
-In this work, we focus on the decentralization of the consensus layer and not block building.
+\T{Proposer-builder separation.} PBS was designed to decentralize the the consensus layer~\cite{PBSEthereum2023} and its adoption dramatically rose to more than 90\%~\cite{HeimbachEthereum2023,WahrstatterTime2023,YangSoK2022} since the merge.
+Recently, multiple works have emerged that study the PBS landscape~\cite{Gupta2023Centralizing,HeimbachEthereum2023,SchwarzTime2023,WahrstatterTime2023,YangSoK2022}.
+These works highlight the increasing trends to centralization of block building under PBS.
+In this work, we focus on the decentralization of the consensus layer as opposed to block building.